coffee2code/get-custom-field-values/readme.txt

 * this_post   : (boolean) Get the custom field value for the post containing this shortcode?
 Takes precedence over post_id attribute.
 Specify `1` (for true) or `0` for false.
 Default is `1`.
 * post_id     : (integer) ID of post whose custom field's value you want to display.
 Leave blank to search for the custom field in any post.
 Use `0` to indicate it should only work on the permalink page for a page/post.
 * random      : (boolean) Pick random value?
 Specify `1` (for true) or `0` for false.
 Default is `0`.
 * limit       : (integer) The number of custom field items to list.
-Only applies if Post ID is empty and "Pick random value?" is unchecked.
+Only applies if 'post_id' is blank/unset, 'this_post' is 0, and 'random' is blank/unset.
 Use `0` to indicate no limit.
 Default is `0`.
 * before      : (string) Text to display before the custom field.
 * after       : (string) Text to display after the custom field.
 * none        : (string) Text to display if no matching custom field is found (or it has no value).
 Leave this blank if you don't want anything to display when no match is found.